codefox-inc/sparkn-contracts/test/README.md

     -   `testIfAllConditionsMetThenSucceeds`: if all conditions are met, then it succeeds

 -   `getProxyAddress`
-    -   if salt doesn't exist, then revert
-    -   if salt is not 0, but implementation address is zero, then revert
-    -   if salt is not 0, and implementation address is not zero, then return the proxy address and it is not zero address
+    -   check if the returned proxy address is not zero address
     -   check if the returned calculated proxy addresses matches the real ones.

 #### `ProxyTest.t.sol`